FixelAlgorithmsTeam/fixel/_posts/2019-12-26-fixel-contrastica-3-user-guide.md

 	Unlike classic Plug In's [Fixel Contrastica 3][98] can be used as a side panel with the image always available for peaking, zooming and panning.
 	The new UI also adds *3 user adjustable presets* to allow user have more efficient workflow.

-This user guide present [Fixel Contrastica 3][98] to the user with simple guidelines on how to use properly to achieve optimal results.
+This user guide presents [Fixel Contrastica 3][98] to the user with simple guidelines on how to use properly to achieve optimal results.

 {% include note.html content="The new UI Technology requires Adobe Photoshop CC 2017 and above.
 For CS6 compatibility the user should use [Fixel Contrastica 2][02]." %}